-Mercedes-Benz's EQE SUV mid-size electric crossover has been spied for the first time.
+Mercedes-Benz's EQE SUV mid-size electric crossover has been spied again.

 The platform has since appeared in the 2023 EQE mid-size sedan that debuted in September at the inaugural Munich auto show, and in its next act will appear in a pair of crossovers.